Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

      <img src="./media/CIEnvironment/ghActionsTab.png" alt="Actions tab" height="100">

   1. Select the pipeline of your choice from the list on the left, followed by 'Run workflow' to the right.
-You can then select the branch of your choice and confirm the execution by clicking on the green 'Run workflow' button.
+You can then select the branch of your choice and trigger the pipeline by clicking on the green 'Run workflow' button.

      <img src="./media/CIEnvironment/gHtriggerPipeline.png" alt="Run workflow" height="350">